programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 </div>

-Since we've established that 6 June 1944 and the winter of 1944/1945 mark changes to the bombing patterns in the ETO, let's highlight these trends using Bokeh's annotation features.
+Since we have established that 6 June 1944 and the winter of 1944/1945 mark changes to the bombing patterns in the ETO, let's highlight these trends using Bokeh's annotation features.

-To do this, we'll create a `BoxAnnotation` and then add these to our `figure` before showing it.
+To do this, we will create a `BoxAnnotation` and then add these to our `figure` before showing it.
 First, we need to add an additional import statement to our code.

 ```python
 from bokeh.models import BoxAnnotation